 Ultimate Moving Checklist for ONE WEEK Before Moving Day

 - Pack an “essentials box” with everything you’ll need for the first 24 hours in your new house.
-Don’t forget toilet paper, phone chargers or any personal care items.
+Don’t forget toilet paper, snacks, phone chargers or any personal care items.

 - Empty oil and gas from equipment like your lawn mower, snow blower and barbecue grill to avoid leaks or spills.